 Disability coverage ensures that you will have some income in the event that you are unable to work due to injury, illness or pregnancy/childbirth.
-As a Faculty or University staff member, you have Short Term and Long Term Disability options.
-These benefits are administered by The Standard Insurance Company.
+As a Post-Doctoral Fellow, you have Short Term and Long Term Disability options.
+The Standard Insurance Company administer these benefits.

-The Standard Insurance Company Life and Disability Policies 1-800-628-8600 www.standard.com
+The Standard Insurance Company Life and Disability Policies 1-800-628-8600 www.standard.com Plan Premiums website